AmanyNabil/Image_Processing_API/README.md

 > ## Notes
 >
-> - if node_modules folder not exict so you need to inntall all packages in [Package.json] by npm install.
+> - if node_modules folder not exict so you need to install all packages in [Package.json] by npm install.
 > - I use the middleware for caching to check if image is exist.
 > - I use dependencies for routing and testing
 > - No issuses Accure in [npm run test] and [npm run Test]